Last updated on 24 March 2022

 Member of the Executive Council (Direttivo) of Copernicani, an advocacy association of Italian leaders in ICT and innovation.

-Active in a number of IETF working groups, mostly related to DNS and email.
+Active in a number of IETF working groups, mostly related to DNS and email and to the general architectural development of the Internet, sometimes also authoring Internet drafts.

-As part of the work at Open-Xchange, regular participant in written and oral consultations at the European Parliament and Commission, and in the meetings of the Commission's High Level Group on Internet Governance.
+As part of the work at Open-Xchange, regular participant in written and oral consultations at the European Parliament and Commission, and in the meetings of the Commission's High Level Group on Internet Governance, where I was repeatedly asked to present new developments as a technical expert.

 Member of the CCNSO Review Working Group of the Board of ICANN.